 How is the project being funded?

-The reason we are proposing to introduce the double yellow lines is to prevent drivers from parking along the route and restricting use of the proposed new shared-use path.
+This is to prevent drivers from parking along the route and restricting use of the proposed new shared-use path.
 This will also make the road safer for all users by avoiding the need for vehicles to temporarily move into the oncoming traffic lane to pass parked vehicles.

 Double yellow lines mean 'no waiting at any time' and only allow parking in specific instances.
 You can load or unload on them providing it is continuous.
 Blue badge holders can also park on them for up to three hours.